 She added, “Some agencies build in bonus fees at the end of a quarter or year based on their performance, instead of a fee increase.
 However, I have rarely seen this work without altercations and heartache on both ends.
 I prefer to stay away from such arrangements.
 I believe it also has to do a lot with the maturity level of the market and the client / agency.
 They need to understand that the cost of living goes up for the agency, but it’s an uphill battle for us in this part of the world, a hill we are trying to scale!”

 Juris Petersons, founder partner of Jazz Communications in Riga, Latvia, reports that his agency raised rates at the end of 2019.
 “Latvia is a small market, and major industry players have some level of knowledge about each other,” he says.
 “We’re quite sure our fees were in the lower 50% of the market.
-The decision to apply the new rates to all existing clients at the end of the year was a conscious one – we had been discussing the matter with our clients over a two-month period, using natural opportunities.
+The decision to apply the new rates to all clients at the end of the year was a conscious one – we had been preparing our clients over a two-month period, using natural opportunities, such as finding out the client’s annual budgeting process had started, or when fulfilling requests for campaign budgets that stretch into or start in 2020.
 All potential clients received cost estimates based on new fees starting in October, 2019.”

 Petersons adds, “The end of the year has proved to be the best choice for raising fees since it is the budgeting and contract renegotiation period.”